JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-04-14-roberta_embeddings_bertin_roberta_base_spanish_es_3_0.md

 ## Description

 Pretrained RoBERTa Embeddings model for Spanish Language, trained within the Bertin project.
-Other Bertin models can be found [here](https://nlp.johnsnowlabs.com/models?q=bertin).
+Other non-base Bertin models can be found [here](https://nlp.johnsnowlabs.com/models?q=bertin).
 The model was uploaded to Hugging Face, adapted and imported into Spark NLP. `bertin-roberta-base-spanish` is a Spanish model orginally trained by `bertin-project`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>